7

 Pilates is a form of resistance training created by Joseph Pilates in the 1920s for the purpose of rehabilitation for war soldiers.

 Since then, it has continued to be used by people worldwide due to its extensive benefits.
-These include increased flexibility, strength, and concentration.
+These include increased flexibility, core strength, and concentration.

 In recent years, Pilates has experienced a surge in popularity, establishing itself as one of the most renowned forms of exercise.